InnoZhan/devops/app_python/PYTHON.md

 ## Rules & Principles

+Follow PEP 8 code style

-Try to comment all parts of the code that could be difficult to understand Use readable variable names
+Try to comment all parts of the code that could be difficult to understand

+Use readable variable names

+Use proper tabbing

+Use blank lines